 Gains and losses on these financial assets are never recycled to profit or loss.
-Dividends are recognised as other income in profit or loss when the right of payment has been established, except when the entity benefits from such proceeds as a recovery of part of the cost of the financial asset, in which case, such gains are recorded in OCI.
-Equity instruments designated at fair value through OCI are not subject to impairment assessment.
+Dividends are recognised as other income in profit or loss when the right of payment has been established, except when the entity benefits from such proceeds as a recovery of part of the cost of the financial asset, in which case, such gains are recorded in other comprehensive income.
+Equity instruments designated at fair value through other comprehensive income are not subject to impairment assessment.